clemsos/writings/_quora/2018-12-05-Is-the-Chinese-Culture-too-different-for-Westerners-to-ever-understand.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is the Chinese Culture too different for Westerners to ever understand? - Quora
+    Is the Chinese Culture too different for Westerners to ever understand? - Quora
 ---